paulcalver/searching/README.md

 ## Credits

-Blob tracking trialled early in development followed [Bileam Tschepe, TouchDesigner Tutorial 76](https://youtu.be/D5N1R5CVMkc).
-None of it remains in the final pipeline.
+Paul Calver, 2026
+pcalv001@gold.ac.uk

-Anthropic's Claude (Opus 4.7) was used throughout development as a coding and writing assistant.
+Anthropic's Claude (Opus 4.7) was used throughout development as a coding assistant.
 All design decisions and final code were reviewed and edited by the author.

-**The committed `ai_assess.py` has no API key.
+**The committed `ai_assess_git.py` has no API key.
 Add your own before running.**